bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 - describe the differences in fixed, fluid, adaptive, and responsive layouts
 - implement media queries in a project.
-- describe and use responsive units (px, em, rem, %, and vw.vh) to create a fully responsive website
+- describe how using scalable units for font sizes impacts accessibility and why designing accessible web pages is important

 ## Introduction